-The Assembly Committee on Human Services has jurisdiction over programs and services designed to assist the state's most vulnerable populations - abused and neglected children, people with disabilities, low-income families and the elderly.
-Its Chair is James Beall, Jr. (D-San Jose).
-The Committee was busy in 2007 crafting public policies to improve the lives of California's disadvantaged residents while promoting efficiency and accountability in the delivery of social services.
-Its subjects included better services and benefits for foster youth, simplification of the complex public benefit system, enhancement of rights and services for persons with development disabilities and for seniors whose residential care facilities face closure.
-Of the 93 bills referred to the Committee in 2007, 42 passed the Legislature and 29 became law.
+The Assembly Committee on Human Services has jurisdiction over programs and services designed to assist the state's most vulnerable populations - children who have been abused or neglected, people with disabilities, low-income families and the elderly.
+Its Chair is Jim Beall, Jr. (D-San Jose).
+The Committee was busy in 2007-2008 crafting public policies to improve the lives of California's disadvantaged residents while promoting efficiency and accountability in the delivery of social services.
+Its subjects included better services and benefits for foster children, simplification of the complex public benefit system, enhancement of housing, employment and other rights and services for persons with development disabilities and for seniors.
+Of the 142 bills referred to the Committee in 2007-2008, 73 passed the Legislature and 50 became law.

-The Committee devoted much attention to the problems and concerns of the 80,000 children in the state's foster care system.
-There were more bills affecting this subject than any other - 28 were referred to the Committee, 13 passed the Legislature and 11 were enacted into law.
-Key among them were AB 1331 (Evans), assisting disabled foster youth establish eligibility for federal disability benefits upon emancipation, and AB 1453 (Soto), requiring the state to plan to convert group homes to residential based services.
-Also of significance were SB 785 (Steinberg), facilitating access of foster children to mental health services when they are placed outside their original county and AB 340 (Hancock), establishing pilot projects in up to five counties to implement a streamlined process for approving relatives, foster parents and adoptive parents to care for foster children.
-In addition, Chairperson Beall authored AB 324, to increase rates paid to foster parents.
-After the Chair pressed the issue in his role on the Assembly Budget Subcommittee on Health and Human Services, a 5 percent rate increase for foster family homes, group homes and kinship caregivers was incorporated into SB 84 (Committee on Budget and Fiscal Review), the human services budget trailer bill.
+The Committee devoted much attention to the problems and concerns of the nearly 80,000 children in the care and custody of the state's foster care system as a result of abuse or neglect.
+There were more bills affecting this subject than any other - 46 were referred to the Committee, 23 passed the Legislature and 19 were enacted into law.
+Key among them in 2007 were AB 1331 (Evans), assisting foster youth with disabilities to establish eligibility for federal disability benefits upon emancipation, and AB 1453 (Soto), requiring the state to plan to convert group homes to residential based services.
+Also of significance were SB 785 (Steinberg), facilitating access of foster children to mental health services when they are placed outside their original county and AB 340 (Hancock), establishing pilot projects to implement a streamlined process for approving relatives, foster parents and adoptive parents to care for foster children.
+In 2007, the Chair also authored AB 324 to increase rates paid to foster parents.
+After the Chair pressed the issue with the Assembly Budget Subcommittee on Health and Human Services, a 5 percent rate increase for foster family homes, group homes and kinship caregivers was incorporated into SB 84 (Committee on Budget and Fiscal Review), the human services budget trailer bill.
+Key foster care-related bills in 2008 were AB 2070 (Bass) and AB 2341 (Maze), increasing and clarifying the times during which reunification services may be available to parents whose children are in foster care, and SB 1380 (Steinberg), expanding eligibility and revising the requirements of the Intensive Treatment Foster Care (ITFC) program.

-The Committee heard and approved significant human services bill affecting the aged and persons with developmental disabilities.
-Several of these were signed by the Governor, including AB 949 (Krekorian), establishing protections for residents when a residential care for the elderly facility closes, SB 868 (Ridley-Thomas), authorizing state payment of a share of the costs of criminal history background checks of persons seeking to be listed on a county's in-home supportive services registry, and AB 1402 (Evans), requiring the recording of Individual Program Plan proceedings upon request by the consumer of services for persons with developmental disabilities.
+The Committee heard and approved significant human services bills affecting seniors and persons with developmental disabilities.
+Several of these were signed by the Governor.
+These included AB 949 (Krekorian), establishing protection for residents when a residential care for the elderly facility closes, AB 2370 (Bass), requiring the disclosure of the history of rate increases by residential care facilities for the elderly, SB 868 (Ridley-Thomas), authorizing state payment of a share of the costs of criminal history background checks of persons seeking to be listed on a county's in-home supportive services registry, AB 1402 (Evans), requiring the recording of Individual Program Plan proceedings upon request by the consumer of services for persons with developmental disabilities, and SB 1175 (Steinberg), expanding a limited housing model and authorizing regional centers to partner with non-profit developers to increase the stock of permanent affordable housing for people with developmental disabilities.